 The secret to a succulent grand finale for Beer-Braised Brisket with Onion Jam starts with low, moist heat.
 After braising, the meat is chilled in the cooking liquid overnight; then the brisket is sliced and reheated in the rich, meaty cooking liquid to guarantee that every savory bite is juicy.
+Should you be preparing this for Passover and wanting to abide by the Kosher for Passover dietary guidelines, omit the beer by substituting additional stock.

 Combine 1 1/4 teaspoons salt and next 4 ingredients (through garlic) in a small bowl.
 Stir in 1 tablespoon oil.
 Rub salt mixture evenly over side of beef without fat cap; place beef, salt-mixture side down, in an enameled cast-iron Dutch oven.
 Combine stock and beer; pour over beef.
 Cover and bake at 325° for 4 hours or until tender, turning after 2 hours.
 Cool to room temperature; cover and refrigerate overnight.